transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 published: true
 ---
 The 6th annual TransportationCamp in Washington, DC, is Saturday, January 7, 2017.
 We'll be returning to Founders Hall, in George Mason University's [Arlington Campus](http://arlington.gmu.edu/).

-<span style="color: red">Metro alert: No Silver Line service at Virginia Sq; Orange Line will have 20-min headways; downtown DC segment to use buses.
-See [Weekend service adjustments](https://www.wmata.com/service/status/details/2017-01-06-weekend-adjustments.cfm).</span>

-It is cold but there is no weather delay! ❄️

 As sessions are added to the Board, we will update the schedule online: [tiny.cc/tcamp17](http://tiny.cc/tcamp17)